airou-lab/docs/src/arc/software/initial.md

     rviz

-You should now see the simulation
+You should now see the simulation for the ARC system.

 ![Picture of simulation](../../arcPhotos/arc_simulation.png)